U.S. brings first criminal case against major drug distributor over opioids

 NEW YORK (Reuters) - The U.S. government on Tuesday filed its first criminal charges against a major drug distributor and company executives over their alleged roles in fueling the nation’s opioid epidemic by putting profits ahead of patients’ safety.

-Rochester Drug Co-operative Inc (RDC), one of the 10 largest U.S. drug distributors, agreed to pay $20 million and enter a deferred prosecution agreement to resolve charges it turned a blind eye to thousands of suspicious orders for opioids.
+Rochester Drug Co-operative Inc (RDC), one of the 10 largest U.S. drug distributors, agreed to pay a $20 million fine and enter a five-year deferred prosecution agreement to resolve charges it turned a blind eye to thousands of suspicious orders for opioids.

 “We made mistakes,” RDC spokesman Jeff Eller said in a statement.
 “We accept responsibility for those mistakes.”

-Laurence Doud, who had been RDC’s chief executive for more than 25 years, was charged in an indictment filed in Manhattan federal court with conspiring to distribute illegal narcotics and conspiring to defraud the United States.
-His lawyer said he plans to plead not guilty.
+Laurence Doud, RDC’s chief executive for more than 25 years, was charged in an indictment filed in Manhattan federal court with conspiring to distribute illegal narcotics and conspiring to defraud the United States.

+His lawyer said Doud, 75, of New Smyrna, Florida, plans to plead not guilty.
+Doud is expected to be released on bail.

-Another former executive, compliance chief William Pietruszewski, pleaded guilty to three criminal counts.
+Another former executive, compliance chief William Pietruszewski, 53, of Oak Ridge, New Jersey, pleaded guilty to three criminal counts and agreed to cooperate with prosecutors.

-The case marks a new U.S. effort to curtail the growing number of addictions to oxycodone and other prescription painkillers, often by people with no legitimate medical need for them.
+The case marks a new U.S. effort to curtail the growing number of addictions to opioids, including oxycodone and other prescription painkillers.

-Opioids, including prescription painkillers and heroin, played a role in a record 47,600 U.S. deaths in 2017, according to the U.S. Centers for Disease Control and Prevention.
+Opioids, including prescription painkillers and heroin, played a role in a record 47,600 U.S. overdose deaths in 2017, according to the U.S. Centers for Disease Control and Prevention.

+“This country is in the midst of a prescription drug abuse epidemic,” U.S. Attorney Geoffrey Berman said at a Manhattan news conference.
+“This epidemic has been driven by greed.
+As alleged, Doud cared more about profits than the laws intended to protect human life.”

 Hundreds of lawsuits by state and local governments accuse drugmakers such as Purdue Pharma of deceptively marketing opioids, and distributors such as AmerisourceBergen Corp, Cardinal Health Inc and McKesson Corp of ignoring that they were being diverted for improper uses.
 These defendants, as well as RDC, were among those named last month in a lawsuit by New York Attorney General Letitia James alleging widespread fraud.